 In its standard from, the Nissan Leaf is hardly the most exciting car on the market.
 It’s electric, affordable, and practical, but there’s nothing about it that tugs at the heartstrings of driving enthusiasts.
 It has potential, however, and the Japanese firm demonstrated just how far it can stretch the concept of electric mobility by turning a Leaf into a battery-powered hot hatch for the track.
+It made its debut in November 2018, but we saw it for the first time at CES 2019.

 The 2018 Leaf Nismo RC is a follow-up to the eponymous model introduced in 2011.
 Nismo — Nissan’s racing arm — cranked up the performance dial in order to make the new car twice as quick as its predecessor.
 It’s powered by two electric motors (one over each axle) that work together to zap the four wheels into action with 321 horsepower and a stout 472 pound-feet of torque.
 The result is a silent, 3.4-second sprint from 0 to 62 mph.